 The through line that connects all of these settings and learners and resources has been a consistent focus on building collaborative, learner centered spaces where teaching real skills with energy and innovation to better engage my students is the priority and the goal.

 Correctly assessing student need, creating the right kind of responsive instruction, and articulating clear expectations - these are the keys to successful outcomes and transformative learning experiences.
 That's always what I'm after.

 If everything goes right, I end up with more confident and better prepared students, and more of them.
 This is the intrinsic value of what I do, and it's why I keep coming back, building courses that offer richer learning experiences and more enlightened instruction.

 a little more about me..

 I am currently on the faculty at three Bay Area schools: Skyline and Ohlone Colleges, and the graduate College of Business at San Francisco State University.
-I've taught language and reading, instructional pedagogy, developmental writing, composition & literature, and business communication here and abroad, going all the way back to my first peer tutoring gig at a college writing center in 1995.
+I've taught language and reading, instructional pedagogy, developmental writing, composition & literature, and business communication here and abroad, going all the way back to my first peer tutoring gig at a college writing center in central Oregon in 1995.

 My family and I live in Oakland where we try to take advantage of the beaches, parks, and performance scene as much as we can when we're not busy ferrying our son to various practices or antagonizing his cousin.